mynodebtc/mynode_docs/docs/lightning/create.md

 # Create Lightning Wallet

 To create a Lightning wallet on your myNode, first, click on the "Lightning Wallet" button on the main myNode page.
 Next click "Create Wallet" and you will be given a seed phrase.

-This phrase is critical and anyone with this phrase has access to your wallet.
-Please write this phrase down for a backup and do not share it with anyone!
+**This phrase is critical and anyone with this phrase has access to your wallet.
+Write this phrase down for a backup and do not share it with anyone!**

 Click "Continue" after you have written down your seed phrase.

 On the next page, re-enter your seed phrase to verify your backup has been created properly.
 Click "Create" to create your wallet!